Learn how EKS Pod Identity grants pods access to AWS services - Amazon EKS

 Turn on EKS Pod Identities by completing the following procedures:

 1. Set up the Amazon EKS Pod Identity Agent — You only complete this procedure once for each cluster.
+You do not need to complete this step if EKS Auto Mode is enabled on your cluster.

 2. Assign an IAM role to a Kubernetes service account — Complete this procedure for each unique set of permissions that you want an application to have.

-3. Configure pods to access AWS services with service accounts — Complete this procedure for each Pod that needs access to AWS services.
+3. Configure Pods to access AWS services with service accounts — Complete this procedure for each Pod that needs access to AWS services.

 4. Use pod identity with the AWS SDK — Confirm that the workload uses an AWS SDK of a supported version and that the workload uses the default credential chain.